 I need some mom friends!

 Whether you are new to motherhood or are a veteran parent who has just moved to a new area, you know how hard it can be to link up with other moms!
+I swear, you can make mom friends!

-And finding mom friends can be a problem for stay-at-home mothers and working moms, alike.
+Finding mom friends can be a problem for stay-at-home mothers and working moms, alike.

 Does motherhood change you?